-Acacia decurrens is a tall shrub to tree, reaching 12 metres tall.
+Acacia decurrens is a tall shrub to tree, reaching 12 metres tall with a canopy to 5 metres or so wide.

 The bark is green with green branches which have winged ridges.

-The leaves are compound-bipinnate (jacaranda-type), mid-green, to about 12 cm long with pinnules (leaflets) to about 1.5 cm long and much more widely spaced compared to other bipinnate wattles (somewhat resembling a hair comb).
+This species is of Group 3: The leaves are compound-bipinnate (jacaranda-type), mid-green, to about 12 cm long with pinnules (leaflets) to about 1.5 cm long and much more widely spaced compared to other bipinnate wattles (somewhat resembling a hair-comb).
 The leaves typically have jugary glands but no interjugary glands.

 Pods are straight to curved, to 11 cm long and about 1 cm wide.
 They are produced in large numbers and can cover the ground when shed.

 An attractive flowering wattle but may be too big for some gardens.
 Also tends to be short-lived, prone to borer attack.
-However, can be used to create a privacy or screen at a high level.
-Bee-attracting.
+They can tend to fall over at short notice.
+However, it can be used to create a privacy or screen at a high level.
 Will also create some light shade.

 May be used in situations where establishing other medium trees is difficult.
 Grows very quickly.

 Very hardy.
 Will tolerate sun and shade.
 Tolerates frost and hot weather.
-Not too fussy about soil.
-Not often found on very sandy soils.
+Not too fussy about soil although not often found naturally on very sandy soils.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.